ENC-1010

 ×

 ITS-1500 Computer Programming IComputer Programming I focuses on learning fundamental computer programming concepts and terminology and on developing simple computer programs.
 Topics include programming nomenclature, program specification, algorithm development, analysis, problem solving, regular expressions, and implementation of computer programs.
 The course also explores application of best practices to develop secure programs.
 The course will use Python as a base language.
-Study Methods:
+Study Methods:- Online Courses (ITS-1500-OL):

 ITS-2610